Inna-Mykytiuk/currency-converter/README.md

 ## Technologies Used

-1. React: The core of this project is built with React, a powerful library for creating dynamic user interfaces.
+1. **React**: The core of this project is built with React, a powerful library for creating dynamic user interfaces.

-2. CSS: Custom styles have been implemented using CSS to ensure a clean and intuitive user experience.
+2. **CSS**: Custom styles have been implemented using CSS to ensure a clean and intuitive user experience.

-3. Public API: The project uses a public API to fetch real-time exchange rates for USD, EUR, and UAH.
+3. **Public API**: The project uses a public API to fetch real-time exchange rates for USD, EUR, and UAH.

-4. React Hooks: The application makes extensive use of React hooks such as useState and useEffect to manage state and side effects, including fetching the exchange rates from the API.
+4. **React Hooks**: The application makes extensive use of React hooks such as useState and useEffect to manage state and side effects, including fetching the exchange rates from the API.

-5. TypeScript: Implemented for static type checking, enhancing code quality and reducing errors during development.
+5. **TypeScript**: Implemented for static type checking, enhancing code quality and reducing errors during development.

+6. **Axios**:
+   Axios is used for making HTTP requests to the currency exchange API.
+It simplifies the process of fetching data and provides better error handling compared to the native `fetch` method.

 ![preview](https://github.com/Inna-Mykytiuk/currency-converter/blob/main/public/preview.jpg)